SakshamV/Astar_algorithm/README.md

 phase_2 -> Part 1: A* algorithm with wheel velocity based action set, non-Gazebo simulation

 phase_2 -> Part 2: A* algorithm with wheel velocity based action set, Gazebo simulation on Turtlebot3

+Navigate to the respective folders for more information about the execution!